systemspharmacology/systemspharmacology/_tutorials/01-tutorial1.md

 ---
 title:  Tutorial 1
-description: First tutorial explaining how to work with PK-Sim
+description: Applied Concepts in PBPK Modeling: How to Build a PBPK/PD Model.
-github_url: Example_Aciclovir
+github_url: OSP-based-publications/issues/97
 ---